dsab123/content/blogposts/excerpts-from-sapiens.md

 "The Americas were a great laboratory of evolutionary experimentation, a place where animals and plants unknown in Africa and Asia had evolved and thrived.
 But no longer." (p 71).
 Sapiens wiped out many of the thriving fauna.

 "Again, some scholars try to exonerate Homo sapiens and blame climate change (which requires them to posit that, for some mysterious reason, the climate in the Caribbean islands remained static for 7,000 years while the rest of the western hemisphere warmed).
 But in America, the dung ball cannot be dodged.
 We are the culprits.
 There is no way around that truth.
 Even if climate change abetted us, the human contribution was decisive." (p 72)

-- LOL at "dung ball cannot be dodged"; what a delightful writer this man is!
+- "the dung ball cannot be dodged"; what a delightful writer this man is!

 "The First Wave Extinction, which accompanied the spread of the foragers, was followed by the Second Wave Extinction, which accompanied the spread of the farmers, and gives us an important perspective on the Third Wave Extinction, which industrial activity is causing today.
 Don't believe tree-huggers who claim that our ancestors lived in harmony with nature. … We have the dubious distinction of being the deadliest species in the annals of biology.
 Perhaps if more people were aware of the First Wave and Second Wave extinctions, they'd be less nonchalant about the Third Wave they are part of.
 If we knew how many species we've already eradicated, we might be more motivated to protect those that still survive." (p 74).

 "Among all the world's large creatures, the only survivors of the human flood will be humans themselves, and the farmyard animals that serve as galley slaves in Noah's Ark." (p 74).
 - What an amazing sentence!
 Wonderful double-entendre here, Harari.
 You begin the chapter entitled "The Flood" by talking about how humans crossed the sea to Australia, but here reveal the true flood of which you were speaking the whole time — the human flood across the world that eradicates and domesticates animals to their liking.
 Genius writing.

-I'm not going to engage with his writing in this post, rather I'll point out that I found myself often asking the question, "What's your motivation, Harari?" quite often.
-If all that he says is true, humanity is virtually an across-the-board blight on the face of the earth.
+I won't engage full-on with his writing in this post, but I will note I found myself often wondering about Harari's motivation to write.
+If all that he says is true, humanity is nothing more than a blight on the face of the earth.
 Later on in the book (which you'll have to <a href="https://amzn.to/3bJjxiS" target="_blank">purchase</a>), Harari details more atrocities that modern man has committed against the world and himself.
 If so, does humanity need to exist anymore?
 Would it be better for the world that we don't?

 He himself has almost said as much in interviews.
 He remarks that he finds it odd that giant tech companies invite him to speak on the future of man-robot integration (which he devotes a whole chapter to) when all he says about man is gloom and doom.